jdc20181/StringFindPython/README.md

 #What is `String.find()` ?

-`String.Find()` is a function to find something in a string of text.
+`String.Find()` is a function to find something [In a certain position] in a string of text.
 Each character - including space is turned into a number.

 Example: